Handy Summer Info

 • For the east coast, Coromandel Town & Te Kōuma and Coromandel Rural North, standard red and yellow week collections operate from early February to Christmas.

-• During the peak summer period, special collections take place for the east coast, Coromandel Town & Te Kōuma and Coromandel Rural North starting 23 December and ending 7 February.
+• During the peak summer period, additional collections take place for the east coast, Coromandel Town & Te Kōuma and Coromandel Rural North starting 23 December and ending 7 February.

-• For year-round kerbside collection services and calendars, visit tcdc.govt.nz/bindays.
+• For year-round kerbside collection services and calendars, including additional peak summer collection dates, check your local calendar at tcdc.govt.nz/bindays.

 • Hard copies of the 2025 collection calendars will be available at our Council offices from early December.

-• If you are unsure which schedule applies to you, contact us and we'll let you know.
+• If you're unsure which schedule applies to you, contact us and we'll let you know.

 Refuse and Recycling Transfer Stations